Causes and Fixes Toyota P0031 OBDII Code

 Some Toyota’s also has a relay that will be in the same fuse box and is a part of the circuit.

-• Replace the Oxygen Sensor
+• Test Replace the Oxygen Sensor

 • 02 Sensor Removal